Enchanting Gardens: Dublin and Its Surrounding Beauty

 brigits garden

-So much to see in this county and a selection of Blue Book properties to stay in as well.
+So much to see in this county and a selection of Irelands Blue Book properties to stay in as well.
 Start with a visit to St. Brigit's Garden which takes you on a magical journey through the sacred spiral of the seasons into the heart of Celtic heritage and mythology, making it one of the most truly outstanding attractions in Galway.

 Themed on the Celtic seasonal festivals, St. Brigit's Garden is widely regarded as one of the most spectacular gardens in Ireland set within 11 acres of native woodland & wildflower meadows.
 Its features include a nature trail, ogham trees, an ancient ring fort (fairy fort), Roundhouse and calendar sundial, the largest in Ireland.